connorcaoqt/grc-risk-assessment/risk-scoring-methodology.md

 ## Likelihood Scale

-1 - Rare:
+1 - Rare: Very unlikely to happen and would require unusual circumstances.

-2 - Unlikely:
+2 - Unlikely: Could happen, but we do not expect it to happen often.

-3 - Possible:
+3 - Possible: Could realistically happen sometimes, but it is not expected regularly.

-4 - Likely:
+4 - Likely: Has a strong chance of happening and would not be surprising if it occurred.

-5 - Almost Certain:
+5 - Almost Certain: Expected to happen frequently or repeatedly.

-## Impact Scale

-1 - Insignificant:
-2 - Minor:
-3 - Moderate:
-4 - Major:
-5 - Critical:

-## Risk Calculation

-Risk Score = Likelihood × Impact

-## Risk Levels

-1-4 = Low
-5-9 = Moderate
-10-16 = High
-17-25 = Critical

 ## Impact Scale